vijayGadu/FizzBuzzApp/README.md

-This is dot net core web api application,
-To running this application to get swagger you can use below url http://localhost:46869/index.html
+This is dot net core web api application, for swagger you can use below url http://localhost:46869/index.html